• Hungarian Language

 See more.

-Which is the better watchdog: Greyhound or Bloodhound?
+Which makes a better watchdog: a Greyhound or a Bloodhound?
+Compare alertness levels.

 Greyhound dogs are average watchdogs.